Preparing and submitting an NIH biomedical research grant application is a major undertaking that requires good preparation and organization:

 Overview of the peer review process.

-Initial peer review meetings for applications to NIGMS-supported FOAs are administered by either the
+Initial peer review meetings for applications to NIGMS-supported NOFOs are administered by either the

 Center for Scientific Review (CSR) or the

 NIGMS Scientific Review Branch (SRB).
-The locus of review for individual funding opportunities is typically listed in Section V of the FOA.
+The locus of review for individual funding opportunities is typically listed in Section V of the NOFO.

 Information about individual Scientific Review Groups that review NIGMS applications can be found at: